karizzmaa/PS3-Jailbreak-Guide/README.md

 After its done, it will restart and boot into a HDMI screen, just select yes and you will be booted into the XMB.

 ## Installing PS3HEN
+After you have finished installing HFW its time to download PS3HEN.

+On your XMB go to the Network tab and click Internet Browser.
+Press the start button to open the Adress text field.
+In the text field type in  ```https://ps3xploit.me/``` and you will be taken to the PS3Xploit website, optionally, you can bookmark this tab for easier access.
+After this is done, on the top of the screen, hover over the ```PS3HEN``` text written in white with your cursor and click the Auto HEN Installer and press the Auto Install HEN.
+You might have to do this a few times but after it is done PS3HEN will be successfully installed